-Best time to visit Tibet
+Best Tibet to Visit Tibet

-Tibet climate and weather facts
+Facts about Tibet climate and weather

 Best time to visit Lhasa and central Tibet

 The best time to visit Lhasa (3,656 m) and central Tibet including Yamdrok Lake, Gyantse, Shigatse, Tsedang and Samye is from June to August, as the weather of this period is the warmest, the landscapes are at their best shape with green fields and villages, furthermore, it has the highest oxygen concentration of all the seasons.